C-Loftus/talon-ai-tools/readme.md

 ## TODO

-Create prompts that take in arguments from voice commands.
-Make the the help menu less verbose.
-Support llamafiles or other ways to run models locally.
+- Create prompts that take in arguments from voice commands.
+- Make the the help menu less verbose.
+- Support llamafiles or other ways to run models locally.
+- Support openai vision model